b1d0ws/appsec-project/README.md

 By now, we have this vulnerabilities:

+* Lack of Authentication
+* Arbitrary File Upload and Path Traversal
+* XSS
+* CSRF
 * Weak Password Reset Token Generation
-* User Enumeration
-* XSS
-* Arbitrary File Upload and Path Traversal
 * IDOR
 * Privilege Escalation
-* CSRF
-* Lack of Authentication
 * SQL Injection
 * SSTI
 * SSRF